 To present a model in sufficient detail, the following information is included in INKA:

 - Information about the leading institution: Name, category and federal state of the higher education institution or non-university research institution, responsible department and website of the research institution.

 - Information about the measure itself: Classification in defined fields of action and categories, target groups and subject groups, general description of the measure (content, structure, time frame etc.), description of goals, results and effectiveness of the measure, collaborations and networks, link/URL.

 If there are any similar measures in the database, these are also shown along with the title, name of the institution and link/URL.

 GESIS takes the homepages of the higher education institutions from the database https://www.gerit.org/en/.

 This information is shown in the detailed view.

 In the English version, the following information is displayed in the quick view: Title of the model, name of the institution, institution type, thematic category, target groups and subject groups, if applicable name of the institution offering a similar measure.
 The detailed view also includes the following information: Description of the measure, results and effectiveness, leading institution (name, type of institution, federal state), responsible area with e-mail address, link to institution, link to measure, if applicable similar measure with title and link.
-Links to pages in German are identified by a corresponding symbol.

 The measure descriptions are written by GESIS and reviewed once a year to ensure they are still up to date.